 A simple crack in your solar panel will not need immediate replacing as the solar energy will be just as efficient and should not affect the power output.

 Repairs should be considered if significant water and dirt start to build up causing issues to the productivity of the PV system and solar cells.
-Both waterproof resin or a laminating film can be used for repairs.
+Both waterproof resin and a laminating film can be used for repairs.

-Most areas of the United States experience severe weather at some point, with some states seeing annual hurricanes and others being prone to regular high winds etc.
+Most areas of the United States experience severe weather at some point, with some states seeing annual hurricanes and others being prone to regular high winds, etc.

 So your zip code is important here!
 If you live in an area with extreme weather and frequent hailstorms, then it would be best to take the necessary precautions to install solar panels on your home that are more resistant and durable from hail impacts!
 This can include choosing polycrystalline or monocrystalline modules instead of amorphous silicon.

-Solar panels are designed to be able withstand extreme weather conditions, including hailstones.
+Solar panels are designed to be able to withstand extreme weather conditions, including hailstones.
 The solar industry has created testing and certifications to ensure that the solar energy is of a quality standard, so you know what your investment will yield for years to come!